cleveland-metroparks/GIS-Update/README.md

 ## Stephen

 ### Infrastructure
-* Update servers for vulnerability scan ongoing
-* Phase 1 roll out of Real Estate Land Protection layer nearly complete
+* Phase 1 roll out of Real Estate Land Protection layers.
+Now working on print-to-pdf functionality
 * RE360 Camera project with Case Students completed.
 Now open sourced with partners from Humanitarian OpenStreetMap Team and World Bank involved in next phase of development.
 * Deploying plant disease app in conjunction with Kent State.
 App released, web site released.
 Connected staff with database for monitoring and assessment.
 * RFP Committee for new Cleveland Metroparks App

 ### Funding opportunities
-* Possible project of unknown size opening up in northern Tanzania
-* ~~European Space Agency has a call for proposals for a fund to provide _Planet_ data.
-It may be an opportunity to get data for the Andean Bear Conservation Alliance.
-Current projections on data costs for that project are infeasible at ~$900k.~~
+* Reviewing possible Ford Foundation funding

 ### Funding
 * In contract for $42,000 work with World Bank TZ extending previous work for datasets for flood innundation modeling from OpenDroneMap
+    * Target completion date for draft of October 1

 ## Upcoming Travel and Presentations
-* _Open source data processing with OpenDroneMap_ presented by Corey Snipes, one of our newer, local OpenDroneMap contributors will take place remotely at the 3-day DroneCamp short course on drone, June 23-25
+* Requested to serve on UN World Food Program Drone Committee
+* Request for OpenDroneMap workshop by UN
 * World Bank meeting originally scheduled for May now moved to November